President Trump: 'We Have To Do Something' About Violent Video Games, Movies - Slashdot

 You guys protect the gun manufacturers coming and going.

 What are they going to do, take away his guns?
 But that would require gun regulations...
 I don't think this is about laziness.
 Our criminal justice system has become so broken going after non-violent offenders, that actual threats, which should be treated as a crime, just get ignored.
 This guy should have been charged with making a substantial threat multiple times, and his access to firearms removed as a result. (i.e. not only could he not buy them, he could not possess them.)
-But that would require
+But that would require a working, effective criminal justice system and some sort of firearm ownership regulations.
+Neither of which we have in the U.S.

 Re: (Score:2)